wu-shuaimin/shuaimin_blog/_posts/2022-08-19-Dive-In-Deep-Learning-Note.md

 In pytorch, data module provides toos for data procesing, nn module gives a large number of neural network layers and common loss function.
 We can initialize the parameters by replacing their values with methods ending with _.

+### Statistical Learning Theory

+Because we aim to generalize empirical results to population result and we can't trust our empirical result is unbias and not misleading.
+We develop the statistical learning theories to determine when and why empirical models can generalize to unseen data.

 ## Multilayer Perceptron